Biography of Business Unit Secretary

 (4) Global Health Unit

-Iku Takahashi
+Kaoru Takahashi

 (5) Social Responsibility (SR) Unit

-and Publisher of Socio Management
+Editor and Publisher of Socio Management Review

 Hideto Kawakita

-Chairman of the Association for Aid and Refugees (NPO)
+President, Association for Aid and Relief, Japan

-Yoshiaki Horie
+Yoshiteru Horie

 Hiroki Matsubara